rhodel92/LFMS/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [info@rhodelit.com](mailto:info@rhodelit.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Rhodel IT via [info@rhodelit.com](mailto:info@rhodelit.com).
 All security vulnerabilities will be promptly addressed.

 ## License